 Our fiber laser design is inherently compact and robust.
 It is developed for a long lifetime in demanding environments where uptime is critical.
 With documented low failure rates, we proudly deliver the most reliable low noise lasers on the market.

-We have more than 10,000 Koheras lasers deployed in the harshest environments on – and off – the planet.
-We have lasers on oil-rigs, in submarines, on wind turbines, and even in space.
+We have more than 15,000 Koheras lasers deployed in the harshest environments on – and off – the planet.
+We have lasers on oil-rigs, submarines, wind turbines, and even in space.
 With 20 years of experience, we know they last.

 - Proven reliability with industrial fiber laser design